Location-based apps have been trending for the past few years.

 2) Augmented Reality

-This has already been used in mobile games, but this technology can enrich many location-based apps around other industries.
+This has already been used in mobile games, but this technology can enrich many location-based apps in other industries.

 For example, navigation and tourism are among the most popular augmented reality use cases.
 Imagine if your customer could just scan the surrounding area with a camera for information, from historical facts about the city attractions to recommendations and guides about the nearest and best stores or places.